microsoft/DNS-Challenge/README.md

 ```

 ## Citation:
-For the datasets and the DNS challenge:<br />
+If you use this dataset in a publication please cite the following paper:<br />

 ```BibTex
 @article{reddy2020icassp,